TodePond/DreamBerd/README.md

 in(Infinity)? // Read whole file and print it
 ```

-You can handle the closing with variable lifetime !
+You can handle the closing with variable lifetime.
 ```java
 const const file<1> = IO("exemple.txt")!
 print(file(5))!